Nobutarou/capitaine-cursors/README.md

 # The change from the original
 * Incskape to ImageMagick because I don't have it yet.
-* ul_angle and ur_angle link to default because either one is required by FVWM.
+* Link top_left_arrow to left_ptr because it is required X apps and gtk2 apps.

 I never change the original design.